About Ceramic Braces with Dr. Oleg Drut

-Since the days of ancient civilizations, people have used various methods to improve their teeth both cosmetically and structurally.
-Evidence of ancient braces have been discovered in mummified remains of people with metal bands in their mouths, much like the braces used today.
+Since the days of ancient civilizations, people have used various methods to improve their teeth, both cosmetically and structurally.
+Evidence of ancient braces has been discovered in mummified remains of people with metal bands in their mouths, much like the braces used today.
 Even the great thinkers Hippocrates and Aristotle knew the benefits of correcting teeth and thought about how they could help solve this age-old problem.
 Although times have changed, people still use the same basic method of traditional braces.
-But with leaps in modern technology, orthodontists can now offer patients other treatment options like ceramic braces and Invisalign.
+But with advances in modern technology, orthodontists can now offer patients other treatment options like ceramic braces and Invisalign.

 Ceramic braces consist of tooth-colored brackets and a wire (as opposed to metal braces where the brackets are visible).
 The most noticeable difference between metal braces and ceramic braces is the visibility element.
 Ceramic braces are intended to give the appearance of less metal in the mouth and look much like a retainer.
 Functionally, they work identically to metal braces.